Biden calls for release of US hostage in Afghanistan

 Charlene Cakora, Frerichs’ sister, issued a statement saying that her family is “grateful” for Biden’s words.

 “But what we really want is to have Mark home,” she said.
-“We know the president has options in front of him to make that happen and hope Mark’s safe return will become a priority.”
+“We know the president has options in front of him to make that happen and hope Mark’s safe return will become a priority for him personally.”